-Jonathan Cirtain Chief Technology Officer BWX Technologies, Inc. (BWXT)
+Jonathan Cirtain Vice President and Chief Technology Officer BWX Technologies, Inc. (BWXT)

 Dr. Jonathan W. Cirtain is vice president and chief technology officer of BWX Technologies, Inc. (BWXT).
 In this role, he is responsible for the identification and development of new technologies for the company, integrating expertise and resources across the enterprise.
-He joined BWXT as director of Commercial Technologies in 2017, most recently serving as president of BWXT Advanced Technologies LLC.
+He joined BWXT as director of Commercial Technologies in 2017, most recently serving as president of Advanced Technology Programs.

 Dr. Cirtain co-founded Astraea, Inc. – a small business created to design and develop a platform for machine learning and data science analytics utilizing Earth-observing satellite and in situ data sources.
 He served as the organization’s chief scientist and technologist.